millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 Error and Convergence
 ---------------------

-Like we stated previously iterative methods produce a sequence of numbers that are approaching the solution.
+Like we stated previously, iterative methods produce a sequence of numbers that are approaching the solution.
 We say that this sequence is converging to the solution if the error between the true and approximate solution is decreasing.
 We define the error as the distance between the 2 vectors.
-You can calculate the distance between 2 vectors by subtracting them from one from the other and taking the norm of this new vector.
+You can calculate the distance between 2 vectors by subtracting them from one another and taking the norm of this new vector.
 In NumPy we can use the command ``np.linalg.norm``.

 >>> u = np.array([5, 4])